Top 5 bad Password Habits

 - Don’t store written copies of your password (for e.g., on sticky notes, your work diary, or even on the back of your keyboard).
 But if you really have to us it temporarily or access it from a written source, please store it in safe place.

-- Sites like https://howsecureismypassword.com, https://password.kaspersky.com and http://www.passwordmeter.com/ gives you a good password reading on how long it will take to crack your password.
+- Remember: Its length and then the complexity.
+Sites like https://howsecureismypassword.com, https://password.kaspersky.com and http://www.passwordmeter.com/ gives you a good password reading on how long it will take to crack your password.

 - Sites like https://haveibeenpwned.com and https://breachalarm.com lets you check if your account has been compromised in various data-breaches.
 If you think your account has been compromised, then reset your password immediately.